 - Harassment.
 Harassment is any unwelcome and/or offensive treatment or conduct (verbal, written, physical, psychological, or visual) that is based upon race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, national origin, genetic information, or any other protected class.

 - Intimidation.
 Intimidation includes any action (verbal, written, physical, psychological, or visual) which is intended to control or cause serious harm to oneself or others, or damage to property.
-This can include, but is not limited to, abusive behavior toward authority, intimidating or harassing behavior, and threats.
+This can include, but is not limited to, abusive behavior, intimidating or harassing behavior, and threats.

 - Online harassment.
 Online harassment is harassment that takes place over digital devices like cell phones, computers, and tablets.
 Online harassment can occur through SMS, text, and apps, or online in social media or forums where people can view, participate in, or share content.
 Online harassment includes sending, posting, or sharing negative, harmful, false, or private content about someone else.

 - Retaliation.
 Actions taken against an individual because the individual has opposed an act or practice, or because such individual made a report, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing.